 The WICHE Mental Health Program has been minimally active in California over the past several years.
 During FY13, WICHE facilitated a learning community of providers engaged in integrated behavioral and primary healthcare, while in FY15 we conducted trainings around improved community-based services to veterans in Truckee.
 In June 2015, WICHE facilitated a provider training focused on suicide prevention at the annual conference of the California Rural Indian Health Board.

 The Master Property Program (MPP) helps institutions reduce their insurance premiums and improve their coverage.
-Created by the Midwestern Higher Education Compact in 1994 and expanded to the WICHE region in 2004, the MPP includes more than 160 campuses with total insured values of over $103 billion.
+Created by the Midwestern Higher Education Compact in 1994 and expanded to the WICHE region in 2004, the MPP includes more than 160 campuses with total insured values of over $103 million.
 WICHE is also partnering with MHEC to offer MHECare, a new health program providing vetted, competitively priced medical benefits for students.
 Underwritten by UnitedHealthcare StudentResources, MHECare offers a variety of plans.
 California Institute of Technology, Fresno Pacific University, Southwestern Law School, and the University of South Los Angeles are participants in MHECare.
 In a third collaboration with MHEC, WICHE extends the benefits of MHECtech to colleges and universities in the West enabling them to purchase from competitively bid purchasing agreements to reduce costs on a range of hardward and software products and services.

 Linda Thor, chancellor, Foothill-De Anza Community College District; Michael Kirst, president, State Board of Education; Roy Ashburn, board member, California Unemployment Insurance Appeals Board, Sacramento; Jim Silva, assembly member, Huntington Beach; Francisco J. Hernandez, vice chancellor for students, University of Hawai'i at Manoa and former vice chancellor of the University of California, Santa Cruz; Herbert A. Medina, professor at Loyola Marymount University; Robert Moore, former California Postsecondary Education Commission (CPEC) executive director; Warren Fox, former CPEC executive director; Judith Chambers, special assistant to the vice president of university advancement, the University of the Pacific; Richard Hovannisian, professor emeritus, History Department, UCLA; Ellen F. Wright, principal, Wright Consulting, and former member of the CPEC; Diane Vines, associate professor, University of Portland School of Nursing, and former vice president for academic development at the California State University Institute; and Charles Lindahl, associate vice chancellor emeritus, the California State University.